SajjadAliZaidi/TicTacToeAndroidGame/README.md

 2. Start Android Studio
 3. Select option "Open an existing Android Studio Project".
 (A File Explorer Window will appear)
 4. Navigate to the folder where this project was cloned
-5. Select the folder "SimpleAndroidRecyclerView" (It will be inside the folder where this repo was cloned)
+5. Select the folder "TicTacToeAndroidGame" (It will be inside the folder where this repo was cloned)
 6. Select "OK" option.

 ### (By directly downloading from git version control)